lkiesow/leihs-wiki/Home.md

 * **Installation and administration:** To install leihs, you need a GNU/Linux server capable of running Ruby and Ruby on Rails.
 The installation itself is covered in the [[leihs-Admin-Guide]].

 * **Production servers:** The guide above shows only a simple setup.
-If you want a production-class server using automated deployment, Phusion Passenger, Apache, Node.js etc., you can find a long and detailed example of how to set up something like that in the [[leihs-Production-Server-Guide]].
+If you want a production-class server using automated deployment, Phusion Passenger, Apache etc., you can find a long and detailed example of how to set up something like that in the [[leihs-Production-Server-Guide]].

 * **Development:** You can extend and adapt leihs to your needs.
 Some specific topics (such as how to help us translate leihs) are covered in the [[leihs-Developer-Guide]].
 Also, see **[[Contributing]]** for information about how to get your contributions back into the project.